 Maybe it’s just the aromas when you are baking up something pumpkin.
 The cinnamon.
 The nutmeg.
 Your kitchen just smells better when there is something pumpkin-y in the oven, don’t you think?

 Anyways, back to this bread.
+I love pumpkin bread, and always have some on our Thanksgiving table.
+But this time I decided let’s make a sourdough version!
 This sourdough pumpkin bread is moist (sorry, guys if you hate this word), tender, and super quick to whip up.
 I used my Cream Cheese Filled Pumpkin Bread as the base for this bread.
 It lots of brown sugar, homemade pumpkin pie spice, and a good dash of vanilla extract, and of course pumpkin!

 I replaced some of the milk and flour in the recipe to add in some sourdough discard.
 Make sure you are using unfed sourdough discard that is 100% hydration in this bread recipe for the perfect texture.